 Local talks and events9 There are plenty of opportunities to deepen your faith this Lent.
 In the parish we have talks on the sacraments on 13th and 20th March (7:30pm in the narthex).
 Elsewhere in Preston there are lots of other opportunities: take a look at www.metanoiaproject.co.uk or www.stwilfrids.info for details of local talks and events, or keep up to date with our parish newsletter.

 Go to Confession10One of the most important things we can do during Lent is to be reconciled to God in the sacrament of confession.
 Here we have a guarantee of God's forgiveness, and we receive grace to help us grow in love for God and for one another.
 Maybe it's years since you have been to confession.
 Do not be afraid!
 The Lord is merciful and is waiting for you.
-Confessions are each Saturday 11am-12noon, and on request.
+Confessions are each Saturday 11am-12noon, and on request, as well as at the Reconciliation Service on Tuesday 12th March, 7pm.
+Be reconciled to God!

 Spiritual Reading11In Lent it's good to deepen our faith with some spiritual reading.
 There are plenty of booklets and leaflets available from Catholic Truth Society (CTS) in the narthex.
-You could come along to the CTS Book Club, which has its first meeting on 11th March.
-Get a free copy of this month's book from the parish and read it in advance.
+You could come along to the CTS Book Club, which meets on 17th March and 7th April.
+Get a free copy of the month's book from the parish and read it in advance.
 Or you could always simply read part of the Gospel or some other Bible reading.
 If you picked up a free copy of 'Walk with me' at the beginning of Lent, this has a short reflection for each day.

 Private Acts of Penance and Charity12These acts are between you and God.
-They may range from giving up sugar in tea to fasting for a whole day; from visiting a sick neighbour or leaving the TV switched off.
+They may range from giving up sugar in tea to fasting for a whole day; from visiting a sick neighbour to giving up social media or leaving the TV switched off.
 Whatever penance or other act you choose to do, make sure that it is not beyond your limit.
 Aim at little things, do them well and thus avoid disappointment.

 A Thought or Two for Parents13Lent is a good time to do spiritual things with children; they understand the importance of the spiritual when they see that it matters to their parents and when the whole family takes part.
 There are many things that you can do together as a family: a short time in prayer each night, a family visit to church, going together to Mass during the week, reading a bible story etc. Another thought – mums and dads, when you have dropped off your child at school just before 9am, if you have the time on Monday, Wednesday or Thursday, why not call into church for the Mass at 9:15am?
 It would only take half an hour and is an excellent way to pray for your family.
 Or just pay a private visit?
 Most weeks a class from school will be coming to the Friday noon Mass; why not join them?